paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 When the new context manager goes out of scope the previous one (if any) is restored.
 The log files are annotated to show the suspend/restore timestamps.

-Thus :py:mod:`pymemtrace.cPyMemTrace` tracers :py:class:`pymemtrace.cPyMemTrace.Profile`,
-:py:class:`pymemtrace.cPyMemTrace.Trace`
-and :py:class:`pymemtrace.cPyMemTrace.ReferenceTracing`
-context managers can be stacked.
-In that case a new log file is started and the previous one is temporarily suspended.
-:py:mod:`pymemtrace.cPyMemTrace` only writes to one log file at a time for each tracer.
-The log file will have the stack depth in its name, starting from 0.

-Internally each Profile/Trace/Reference Tracer has its own linked list of profiling objects.
-As a new one is added to the stack the previous one is suspended.
-When the new one does an ``__exit__`` the previous one (if any) is resumed.
-The log files are annotated to show this.

 For example:

 .. code-block:: python